ycjessie/analysis-checkmarx-scan-fix/README.md

 - Provides detailed reports on security vulnerabilities

 ## Risks and Fixes
+To prevent such attacks, you must validate and sanitize user inputs and restrict file operations to specific directories.
 ### Command-Line Arguments and Connection String Injection

 **OS Access Violation**: